LeoBesimo/EquinoxEngine/docs/application.md

 # eq::Application

 This module is responsible for handling the Window creation and update loop.
 It is packed into a static class.
+Everything in this library is contained within the eq Namespace.

 ## [Readme](../README.md)